South Carolina Books: The Best Books Set in the Palmetto State

 As Tom recounts their family’s history, he is forced to confront his own pain, rekindle his sense of self, and navigate an unexpected romance with Susan.

 Before picking up this famous novel, keep in mind when it was written and the historical time frame covered in the narrative.
-This book contains racist terminology that reflects the time period, but most readers believe it is not intended to endorse those views.
+This book contains racist terminology, sexism, n-words, and pretty much every ‘ism’ or ‘phobia’ you can think of.
 Additionally, keep in mind that this book deals with complex themes of family dysfunction and trauma.

 The late Pat Conroy lived in South Carolina for most of his life and wrote numerous books set in the state, including South of Broad, which is featured on our list of books set in Charleston.
 Published more than 20 years after The Prince of Tides, South of Broad is said to reflect an author who has a much deeper understanding of and appreciation for those who are different than himself.